LucaRainone/RainCalendar/README.md

   ```
 ### AMD

-  Loading `RainCalendar.AMD.min.js` you have available the object as AMD module
+ `RainCalendar.AMD.min.js` if you want to use it as AMD module

    ```javascript
    // example